Like a Stone: Music video

 The music video for "Like a Stone" was filmed in January 2003 and released on February 22, 2003.
-It was conceived and directed by Meiert Avis, a Grammy-winner who has also directed videos for State Radio, U2, Bruce Springsteen, Bob Dylan, J-Lo and many others.
+It was conceived and directed by Meiert Avis, a Grammy-winner who also directed videos for State Radio, U2, Bruce Springsteen, Bob Dylan, J-Lo and many others.
 The video was produced by Oualid Mouaness, edited by Jim Rhoads and set in an old Spanish mansion in Silver Lake, Los Angeles where Jimi Hendrix once lived and wrote music in.
 Commerford's then 1-year-old son, Xavier was featured in the video.
 It shows the band performing inside the mansion where they also set up a recording booth.
 According to Avis, the strange green/blue color palette of the video was to suggest bruising and abuse.

 The music video reached over 1 billion views on YouTube in October 2022.

-UK CD single: track listing
+Track listing

-A CD single version of "Like A Stone" released in the United Kingdom in 2003 contained the following tracks.
-All lyrics written by Chris Cornell; all music composed by Audioslave, except "Super Stupid" written by George Clinton, Eddie Hazel, Billy Bass Nelson and Tawl Ross.
+A CD single of "Like a Stone" released in the United Kingdom in 2003 contains the following tracks.
+All lyrics were written by Chris Cornell, and all music was composed by Audioslave except "Super Stupid", written by George Clinton, Eddie Hazel, Billy Bass Nelson, and Tawl Ross.